LoneWolf38/EasyDeploy/README.md

 - Support of GitLab and other private repositories
 - Available for all Operating Systems
 - Single executable with no dependencies
+- Colored output for interactive user experience
+- Automatic updates of the repo in the server
+- Building of software(other than webapps) support to be added